Tips for exploring Krui South Sumatra

 Loaning money in Indonesia

-You may be caught off guard when a perfect stranger or someone you just met in the Krui area asks to borrow money.
+You may be caught off guard when a perfect stranger or someone you just met in the Krui area asks to borrow money and pay it back later.
+They are really asking you to give them the money.
 If you are even considering entering into such an arrangement I highly recommend you read this enlightening article borrowing money in Indonesian.

 Don't encourage theft